jasonmacduffie/isles-of-maga/oza.md

 - The Orcs have discovered an underground ruin filled with powerful enchanted weapons and armor.
 - A foreign Elf has rallied the Orcs against the Republic and is now leading them.
 - The owner of the Cow & Chicken Tavern, a Corvidine, privately worships Pastorum.
+- A coven of vampires worshipping Umbrarum are hiding in Cliffwood.